Computational-Thinking/ia-assistant-olimpics/README.md

 # Branch chat-gpt-4-allocation-problem

-Here is anew formulation to chat-gpt-4 as a resource allocation problem.
+Here is a new formulation to chat-gpt-4 as a resource allocation problem.

 ## Formulating the question